itsaboutcode/expressjs_notes/use_dotenv_package.md

 SECRET_KEY="YOURSECRETKEYGOESHERE"
 ```

-### 04 - Import the library in your project
+### Step 04 - Import the Library into Your Project

-Do the following `as soon as` possible in your application (normally in your project starter file)
+Include the following code as early as possible in your application, typically in your project's main file.

 `require('dotenv').config()`